hoangsonww/The-MovieVerse-Database/project-config/README.md

 These files are pre-configured for a standard setup but might require adjustments to fit specific project needs or environments.
 Always review and customize them according to your project requirements.

+## Contributions

+If you would like to contribute to the development or improvement of these configuration files, please follow the contribution guidelines outlined in the project's main documentation.

 ---